Girlings logo

 With the wedding season now firmly upon us more and more we are being instructed to draft prenuptial agreements.

-With second marriages on the increase and people marrying later in life they are keen to try and protect wealth they have accumulated prior to their marriage.
+Pre-nups are becoming more common for a variety of reasons, but particularly because - with second marriages on the increase and people marrying later in life they are keen to try and protect wealth they have accumulated prior to their marriage.

 Following the Supreme Court decision in Radmacher v Granatino in October 2010 the Court effectively said that pre-nuptial agreements should be given effect if they have been entered into freely by each party with full appreciation of it’s implications unless in the circumstances it would not be fair to hold the parties to their agreement.